biomarv/16S-rRNA-gene-analysis-using-QIIME2/README.md

 | R1 | Read 1.
 If paired-end reads, there will be a read 2.
 | 001 | Last segment: alway 001 |

+## Fastq reports

+When checking the quality reports of FastQC, one must be aware of the origin and processing of the data.
+The evaluation of the quality is somewhat biased to a purpose.
+Looking into an `.html` report, FastQC comes with 11 checkpoints, hightling if failed or passed not considering the input data.
+Starting with `basic statistics` i.e. `Encoding: Illumina 1.9` tells us, quality format is encoded in Phred+33. `Total Sequences` should be congruent in forward and reverse reads.

 ## Set the environment